radxtools/collageradiomics/README.md

 - mahotas
 - scipy

+We will likely provide a stripped down core version of our pip module which only contains the minimal dependencies.

+We also are using ```==``` for version numbers of our dependencies as a design choice.

 # References and Citations

 <a href="http://bric-lab.com"><img align="right" height=100 src="https://static.wixstatic.com/media/a0e8e5_809a649f13254ff293405c7476004e20~mv2.png/v1/fill/w_248,h_240,al_c,usm_0.66_1.00_0.01/a0e8e5_809a649f13254ff293405c7476004e20~mv2.png"></a>

 If you make use of this implementation, please cite the following paper:

 [1] Prasanna, P., Tiwari, P., & Madabhushi, A. (2016).
-Co-occurrence of Local Anisotropic Gradient Orientations (CoLlAGe): A new radiomics descriptor.
-Scientific Reports, 6:37241.
+"Co-occurrence of Local Anisotropic Gradient Orientations (CoLlAGe): A new radiomics descriptor.
+Scientific Reports", 6:37241.

+[2] R. M. Haralick, K. Shanmugam and I. Dinstein, "Textural Features for Image Classification," in IEEE Transactions on Systems, Man, and Cybernetics, vol. SMC-3, no. 6, pp. 610-621, Nov.
+1973, [doi: 10.1109/TSMC.1973.4309314](https://doi.org/10.1109/TSMC.1973.4309314).

 Please report any issues or feature requests via the [Issues](https://github.com/ccipd/collageradiomics/issues) tab